-Ceiling insulation like aerolite and isotherm become the heat flow barrier between your roof tiles and ceiling.
+Ceiling insulation products and materials become the heat flow barrier between your roof tiles and ceiling boards.
 It prevents heat from passing through.
-Keeping you cooler in summer and warmer in winter.
+Keeping you cooler in summer and warmer in winter throughout the year.

-Furthermore, well designed and insulated homes.
-That use an insulation that meets the South African requirements.
-Will give year round comfort.
-Additionally it will cut the heating and cooling costs.
-Which in turn reduces greenhouse gas emissions.
-Choosing the best ceiling insulation for your situation is an important factor too.
+Additionally, it will cut your heating and cooling costs by up to 45%.
+Which in turn, reduces greenhouse gas emissions while saving you money.
+Choosing the best type of ceiling insulation for your situation is an important factor too.

-The appropriate thickness will be influenced by climatic conditions.
-You will need to establish if you are trying to keep the heat in, out or both.
-Ceiling insulations are effective against daily temperature change as well as seasonal.
+Climatic conditions influence the appropriate thickness needed for the product to be effective.
+Establish whether you are trying to keep the heat in, out or both.
+Different types of ceiling insulation products are effective against daily temperature fluctuations as well as seasonal changes.

-Bulk insulation is excellent for resisting convected and conducted heat.
+Ceiling insulation in Pretoria is excellent for resisting convected and conducted heat.
 The air pockets inside the insulation traps the heat.
-Thermal resistance works the same way, and it make no difference which way the heat flows through it.
+As a matter of fact, thermal resistance works the same way.
+It makes no difference which way the heat flows through it.

-- 45% on cooling and heating energy can be saved with roof and ceiling insulation
+- 45% of cooling and heating energy can be saved with ceiling insulation in Pretoria

-- 20% additional cooling and heating energy with wall bulk insulation
+- 20% additional cooling and heating energy with wall insulation

 - 5% on winter costs with the right floor insulation used on your home